lukasmerlin/Game-Project/README.md

 # Game-Project
-Megaman-like Game that I want to do for my first Ironhack Project
+Megaman Clone that I want to do for my first Ironhack Project

 Current Problems and TODOs: